 In 2011 she was elevated to SVP, Director of Originations where she assumed responsibility for the lending activities of all of the company’s field offices.
 As EVP, Chief Operating Officer, a position she held from 2012-2019, Sadie oversaw all aspects of the company’s operations while still leading its construction lending and sustainability platforms.
 She also drove the development and launch of CPC’s Agency lending subsidiary, CPC Mortgage Company LLC, a full-service operation focusing on Freddie Mac, Fannie Mae, and HUD/FHA lending products.

-Sadie currently sits on the boards of the New York City Energy Efficiency Corporation (NYCEEC), as well as on the New York State Climate Action Council’s Energy Efficiency and Housing Advisory Panel and the New York State Energy Research and Development Authority’s (NYSERDA) Technical Advisory Group for the Electrification Roadmap.
+Sadie currently sits on the boards of the New York State Housing Finance Agency, New York State Energy Research and Development Authority (NYSERDA), and New York City Energy Efficiency Corporation (NYCEEC), as well as on the New York State Climate Action Council’s Energy Efficiency and Housing Advisory Panel and the NYSERDA Technical Advisory Group for the Electrification Roadmap.
 She is a frequent guest on panel discussions related to sustainability in the built environment, as well as multifamily and affordable housing issues.
 She has contributed editorial content to publications such as Crain’s New York Business and The Business Journals.

 Sadie earned her Master’s Degree in Human Services Administration with a concentration in Housing from Cornell University.
 She received her Bachelor’s Degree in Communications from Fordham University.